fano2458/Gender-age-mood-estimation/README.md

 Gender, age, mood estimation with PyTorch and OpenCV

 # Usage

+Pretrained weights can be found in "weights" folder.

 To run inference on image:
 ```
 python inference.py --source image --path "path to the image"